 An Teallach is one of the most challenging with it's narrow ridge and sheer drops (not for the faint hearted).

-This photo was taken by one of our guests on An Teallach and is a phenomenon known as 'A Brocken spectre' (German: Brockengespenst), also called Brocken bow or mountain spectre, is the magnified (and apparently enormous) shadow of an observer cast upon clouds opposite the Sun's direction.
+This photo was taken by one of our guests on An Teallach and is a phenomenon known as 'A Brocken spectre' (German: Brockengespenst).
+Also called a Brocken bow or mountain spectre, it is the magnified (and apparently enormous) shadow of an observer cast upon clouds opposite the Sun's direction.
 The figure's head is often surrounded by the halo-like rings of coloured light forming a glory, which appears opposite the Sun's direction when uniformly-sized water droplets in clouds refract and backscatter sunlight.